Fifth Floor, Tavistock House, Tavistock Square, London WC1H 9HX

 Data Protection Act

-Information about a person’s dyslexia is confidential and protected by the Data Protection Act, and may only be passed on with an individual’s consent.
+Information about a person’s dyslexia is confidential and protected by the General Data Protection Regulation (GDPR), and may only be passed on with an individual’s consent.
 We will not inform or contact an employer without the employee’s consent.
 If an employer thinks an employee might be dyslexic, we can advise on an anonymous basis as to the most appropriate way to discuss the issue with the employee – there is no need to name the employee in question.